SamueleMoscatelli/mnist-digit-recognition/README.md

 python train_model.py
 ```

 This will load the MNIST dataset, preprocess the data, build the CNN model, and start training.
-The model will be saved as model.h5 upon completion.
+The model will be saved as model `.keras` upon completion.

 ## Model Architecture
 - Input Layer: 28x28 pixel grayscale images from the MNIST dataset.